teragrid/dgrid/docs/specification/new-spec/reactors/consensus/consensus.md

 validator.
 The internals of the protocol and how it ensures safety and liveness properties are explained in a forthcoming document.

-For efficiency reasons, validators in Tendermint consensus protocol do not agree directly on the block as the block size is big, i.e., they don't embed the block inside `Proposal` and `VoteMessage`.
+For efficiency reasons, validators in teragrid consensus protocol do not agree directly on the block as the block size is big, i.e., they don't embed the block inside `Proposal` and `VoteMessage`.
 Instead, they reach agreement on the `BlockID` (see `BlockID` definition in [Blockchain](blockchain.md) section) that uniquely identifies each block.
 The block itself is